Johan-Melin/vibe-jam/memory-bank/architecture.md

 - `OrbitControls` - Enables interactive camera controls with mouse/touch
 - `AmbientLight` - Provides uniform illumination to all objects
 - `DirectionalLight` - Simulates sunlight with parallel light rays and shadows
+- `HemisphereLight` - Creates realistic outdoor lighting with sky and ground colors
+- `PointLight` - Emits light in all directions from a single point
+- `FogExp2` - Creates exponential fog effect for depth perception
 - `PlaneGeometry` - Creates flat rectangular surfaces (used for the ground)
 - `BoxGeometry` - Creates cubic or rectangular prism shapes
 - `MeshStandardMaterial` - Physically-based material with properties like roughness and metalness